 The Illinois Juneteenth Committee is a grassroots-driven group comprised of community organizers who are leading the charge on educating residents and communities statewide in acknowledgement, celebration and advocacy of the importance of Juneteenth in American history.

 Here’s how and where you can celebrate the legacy of Juneteenth across Illinois:

-Come celebrate the “One Nation” Juneteenth event with food, vendors, talent contests, face painting, a basketball tournament and more (3:30 p.m.).
+On June 18, come celebrate Juneteenth with food, vendors, talent show, face painting, a basketball tournament and more (3:30 p.m.).
 Host: African American Men of Unity

 Enjoy a weekend’s worth of happenings in the state capital.
 The Illinois State Museum hosts a Noir Art Exhibit, plus there’s plenty of fresh-air activities like a parade, fun run and outdoor revival in Comer Cox Park.

-Food and community come together during the 2nd annual 217 Black Restaurant Weekend (June 17–21) in conjunction with the city’s Juneteenth celebration.
+Food and community come together during the 3rd annual 217 Black Restaurant Weekend in Springfield (June 17–19) in conjunction with the city’s Juneteenth celebration.
 Come out, celebrate and support Black-owned restaurants while gaining more insight into Springfield’s culinary culture.

 To celebrate Juneteenth, the Abraham Lincoln Presidential Library & Museum will display the Emancipation Proclamation, in a free exhibit from June 17, June 19-24 and June 27-30.